Justinh22/TowerOfValentereth/README.md

     of loot found in each room varies based on previous rooms: if you have bad luck in some rooms, perhaps you will have better luck in future rooms.

 Leaderboard:
     The leaderboard can be accessed from the main menu.
-The leaderboard displays the top ten scores from previous games, with the name and floor of each entry.
+The leaderboard displays the top ten scores from previous games, with the name, floor, and score of each entry.
 Scores with the <+> defeated the tyrant, and scores with <<+>> broke the cycle.

+Achievements:
+	Achievement progress can be viewed from the main menu.
+As you play the game, you can unlock achievements from the list, and earn points toward a completion total.
+Some achievements have their requirements hidden, not revealing how to complete them.

 Saving:
     Tower of Valentereth uses autosave to save your level, stats, and items as you ascend the tower.
 Your save data is kept under your character's name.